-AER provides qualified members a subscription to the Journal of Visual Impairment and Blindness, published by the American Foundation for the Blind.
+AER provides qualified members a subscription to the Journal of Visual Impairment and Blindness.
 It is an essential professional resource for information about visual impairment and blindness and is now the official journal of AER.
 The international peer-reviewed journal delivers current research and best practice information, and commentary from authoritative experts on critical topics.

 AER also publishes books utilized in classrooms and offers others related to the field.

 Continuing Education is an important part of professional development.
-AER is continually developing ongoing education opportunities for members, either online or at conferences.
-Its AER Knowledge Center, AFB joint webinars, and Mangold Distance Education Webinar Series are excellent resources for professional development as are individual chapter conferences.
+AER is continually developing ongoing educational opportunities for members, either online or at conferences.